MR-DHRUV/Axonify-The-Secrect-Messenging-API/README.md

 ### Getting API key
 - User will be provided with two keys, a public and a private key
 - Private key will be used to send and recieve messages
 - Public key will be used to determine the reciever.
-You can broadcast you public key to recieve messages.
+You can broadcast your public key to recieve messages.

 ```js
   POST https://axonify.azurewebsites.net/user/new